NimmyFanimi/Atlas-Intelligence/README.md

 A scheduled job writes snapshots into Supabase on a fixed cadence (5 minutes for prices, daily for calendar/FRED data, every 2 hours for news).
 The frontend never calls Finnhub, FRED, EIA, Metals.dev, or Marketaux directly, it only ever reads from Supabase.
 This keeps every free-tier rate limit comfortably safe regardless of visitor traffic, and gives historical price data as a side effect of snapshotting rather than a separate feature to build.

+## How This Was Built

+I'm not a software engineer by training, this project is a solo build by a student, not a professional dev.
+I directed the entire build using AI coding agents (Claude for architecture, planning, and debugging; OpenCode running Kimi K2.7 and DeepSeek V4 for implementation) rather than writing every line by hand.

+What that split actually looked like in practice:

+- **I owned every architecture decision**: which five modules made V1 scope and which didn't, how ingestion should be structured to survive free-tier rate limits, when to abandon an approach (e.g. dropping ETF proxies for real commodity sourcing) and why.
+- **I found and diagnosed every real production bug**, then directed the fix: the FOMC phantom-event bug, the EIA key that looked saved but wasn't present at runtime, the Metals.dev quota burn, a PostgREST 1,000-row cap silently truncating sparse assets.
+None of these were caught by lint or a build log, they were caught by insisting on checking live, real data before calling anything done.
+- **AI agents handled implementation**: writing the code once a decision was made, translating a signed-off design mockup into components, mechanical refactors.

+I think this is worth being upfront about rather than glossing over.
+The judgment, debugging, and verification discipline are mine; the typing was largely delegated.
+If that's a dealbreaker for how you evaluate this project, that's a fair position to hold, but I'd rather you know the actual process than assume otherwise.

 ## Overview
 Atlas Intelligence is a modern finance dashboard that answers four core questions:
 1. What happened in the markets?